 The quantitative data collected were coded and processed using the SPSS software.
 After the data were processed, descriptive statistics were used to understand the nature of the data.
 This allowed the researchers to address errors in the data.
 Descriptive statistics were used to analyse the respondents' demographic characteristics.
 After the quantitative data analysis, qualitative data from the interview and observation sessions were analysed using thematic analysis.
 The written and recorded data were transcribed and organised into several topics for convenience.
 Content, case, and inductive analyses were used to organise the data for analysis.
 Ethical guidelines were strictly followed to protect the dignity of the participants.
-Ethical clearance from the Institutional Review Board at the University of Cape Coast was resorted by the researchers, who did not divulge or, for that matter, leaked out without prior consent and permission of the institution and study participants.
+The researchers sought the consent of all the respondents through principals of the institutions before conducting the study in their institutions.
+Ethical clearance was sought from the University of Cape Coast Institutional Review Board.
+Data collection was sent to the Board for assessment to ensure it meets the ethical requirements of conducting such a study.